Caitanya Mahaprabhu's Tirtha-yatra, Part 65

 Entrance to Alalanatha Temple

-Jul 09, 2013 CANADA (SUN) The last in a serial exploration of the holy sites visited by Lord Caitanya.
+Apr 02, CANADA (SUN) A serial exploration of the holy sites visited by Lord Caitanya.

 As we bring to a close our series on Lord Caitanya Mahaprabhu's pada-yatra preaching tour of South India, we end at the place where this epic journey began – in the village of Brahmagiri, also known as Alalanatha.
 Moving northward along the Western Ghats, Lord Caitanya had arrived at Nasik, Maharashtra, where He visited the temple of Sri Trimbakeshwar.
 As described in the Summary of Sri Caitanya-caritamrta Madhya Lila 9, the Lord visited Nasika, Brahmagiri and Kusavarta, which are very close to one another.